Applications for the 2019 program are now being accepted.

 The Chips Quinn Scholars Program for Diversity in Journalism offers students hands-on training and mentoring by caring news veterans.
-Nearly 1,400 men and women have been named Chips Quinn Scholars since 1991, making it the largest and most enduring diversity initiative of the Freedom Forum Institute.
+More than 1,400 men and women have been named Chips Quinn Scholars since 1991, making it the largest and most enduring diversity initiative of the Freedom Forum Institute.

 The program’s aim: Provide training and support that will open doors to news and information careers and bring greater diversity to the newsrooms of the United States.

 The program, operated by the Freedom Forum Institute and funded by the Freedom Forum, matches qualified candidates with participating news organizations from across the country for 10- to 12-week paid internships.
 Selected scholars participate in an intense, one-week orientation/multimedia training workshop at the John Seigenthaler Center in Nashville, Tenn., in preparation for their internships.
 The training in Nashville is paid for by the Freedom Forum Institute.

 The annual application deadline is in October.
 College juniors, seniors, graduate students and recent graduates with majors in journalism or career goals in journalism are eligible to apply.